timw5/Portfolio/index.md

 ## Welcome to My Portfolio

 I am a student at Weber State University pursuing a Bachelors degree in Computer Science, with a minor in Mathematics.
+I am currently working as a Data Engineer at Marketstar.

 ### Markdown